WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-planning-sessions.md

   * wait for DS green light that we can spend the money, topic for co-work
 * RASP meeting
 * Thinking about SSI CW24: what format/content (demo, workshop, lightning talk)?
+* TODO for planning user tests:
+  * finds time slots (right number of time slots)
+  * set up the MS scheduling thing in Outlook
+  * email people that wanted to participate but didn't get a chance

 ### Date 16 January 2024